Birdo1221/Go-HoneyPot/README.md

 > <sup> ⚠️ Note: This tool provides basic detection of abusive scanning and unauthorized login attempts.
 For enhanced protection, it is strongly recommended to use **Fail2Ban** or other **trusted** security solutions alongside this tool. </sup>

-This code was built to capitalize [AbuseIPDB API](https://www.abuseipdb.com/user/137416).
+> This code was built to capitalize [AbuseIPDB API](https://www.abuseipdb.com/user/137416).

- <sup> [Click] — Reports I’ve submitted to AbuseIPDB.
+> <sup> — Reports I’ve submitted to AbuseIPDB.
 Check them out if you're curious or just looking for an example.</sup>

 This repository contains two security honeypot implementations written in Go:
 - **SSH Honeypot** (`sshpot.go`) - Detects brute force attempts against SSH servers